 Students who complete EXP-401 and pass the exam will earn the Offensive Security Exploitation Expert (OSEE) certification.
 The OSEE exam assesses not only the course content, but also the ability to think laterally and adapt to new challenges.

 The virtual lab environment has a limited number of target systems.
 The software within contains specific, unknown vulnerabilities.
 Students have 72 hours to develop and document exploits.
 The exam requires a stable, high-speed internet connection.

 You must submit a comprehensive penetration test report as part of the exam.
 It should contain in-depth notes and screenshots detailing the steps taken and the exploit methods used.

-OSEEs can analyze vulnerable software, find the problematic code, and develop a functioning exploit under various modern Windows operating systems.
+OSEEs can analyze vulnerable software, find problematic code, and develop a functioning exploit for various modern Windows operating systems.

 Topics covered in Advanced Windows Exploitation include:

 - NX/ASLR Bypass – Using different techniques to bypass Data Execution

 - Prevention and Address Space Layout Randomization protection mechanisms on modern operating systems.